pdp10/sbpipe/README.md

 - Bash (script management)
 - R (plot generation), gplots, abind, colorspace
 - Python (report generation), python-pp (for parameter estimation.
 Install using `apt-get` on Debian/Ubuntu)
-- LaTeX (for report generation) (On GNU/Linux Kubuntu 14.04, install package texlive)
+- LaTeX (for report generation) (On GNU/Linux Kubuntu 14.04, install package texlive + recommended)
 - Copasi (model simulation) - remember to tick the execution check box on the task to run
 - Matlab with Potterswheel (for parameter estimation using Potterswheel)